treeverse/lakeFS/design/boto-design.md

 s3.get_object(Bucket="test-bucket", Key="test/object.txt") # stays the same
 ```

-Wildcard matching- every time s3 function is called, it will go over the mapping prefix list by order and stop if there is a match.
+Every time s3 function is called, it will go over the mapping bucket list by order and stop if there is a match.
 If there isn't a match it will go to the default client (the user must provide a default client).

 ## Open Questions